 Kyle beat Bizarro-Sephiroth, and then it was on to the final battle against Safer Sephiroth, an angelic figure with three wings, thus his famous theme song, “One-Winged Angel.” …Wait, read those numbers to me again?

 “Safer Sephiroith” is obviously a mis-translation.
 I mean, even beyond the fact that nearly every boss for the past two dungeons has been mistranslated.
 While many fans have tried to translate this bosses’ name as “Seraph Sephiroth,” it seems that the years have proven this claim spurious.
-The name now seems to have been intended to be “Sefer Sephiroth,” a reference to the real-life concept of the sephirot.
+It now seems that the name was intended to be “Sefer Sephiroth,” a reference to the real-life concept of the sephirot.

 Safer Sephiroth is essentially the game’s final boss.
 The boss fight was radically changed in the International release, and you’ll have to excuse me if I don’t discuss the Japanese original, as I haven’t exactly fought him myself!
 Sephiroth follows a very rigid attack pattern, but a dangerous one.
 The key attacks to understand are his signature attack, Super Nova, and the return of Kefka’s Heartless Angel.
 Both of these attacks would leave the party in a garbage state, but neither could kill in this version: Super Nova takes away almost all your HP and deals random status effects, while Heartless Angel simply drops you straight to 1 HP, as always.
 These effects make sure that the tension stays high in the final boss sequence, which I could appreciate if it weren’t for… other factors.